caelanjmiller/Genomics-Lab-BIO5488/assignment4/README.txt

 -
 Question 5:
 {What is a possible biological explanation for the difference in CpG frequencies?
 Interpret your results from parts 1.3.0 and 1.3.1: what are the “simple rules” for describing regulation by DNA methylation in promoters?}
-GC rich regions are more thermostable and less prone to interruption in processes such as DNA transcription via RNApolymerase.
-Extrapolating out to these promoters that are GC rich, this makes sense biologically as important areas where transcription needs to occur (aka your genes), one would want these processes to occur with greater efficiency.
+GC rich regions are more thermostable and less prone to interruption in processes such as DNA transcription via RNA polymerase.
+Extrapolating out to these promoters that are GC rich, this makes sense biologically as important areas where transcription needs to occur (aka your genes), one would want these processes to occur with great efficiency.
 It has been demonstrated that these CpG islands surrounding promoter regions are often unmethylated and enriched for chromatin modifications leading to active transcription [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1345710/].
 With these promoter regions being less prone to methylation (methylation can lead to eventual deamination of cytosine to thymine), despite often being GC rich, this could lead one to infer that methylation may serve as a form of repression if a GC rich promoter is methylated.